Pup2Home

 Something that users mentioned liking when I walked through these low-fi options were the filters below the search bar.
 Making them convenient.

 The detail page was straightforward to create.
 Users mentioned enjoying the individual details of each pup.
-Specifically it was mentioned:
+Specifically, feedback was:

-—“I didn’t know much about the logistic stuff of owning a puppy, so seeing the registrations was helpful since it taught me something new.”
+—“I didn’t know much about owning a puppy, so seeing the registrations was helpful since it taught me something new.”

 Some feedback that I included in the final iteration was separating the info on this detail page to be shown in categories of similar info, or reducing the information.